-PYLL due to ischemic heart disease can be used by public health community and researchers to evaluate the impact of health promotion programs, life style changes and modification of risk factors on increasing the life expectancy of the population

-One of the problems is that death at a young age seems sometimes to be too heavily weighted in calculating the PYLL.
+Significance and rational PYLL due to ischemic heart disease can be used by public health community and researchers to evaluate the impact of health promotion programs, life style changes and modification of risk factors on increasing the life expectancy of the population Limitations of indicator and data sources One of the problems is that death at a young age seems sometimes to be too heavily weighted in calculating the PYLL.
 All future years of life are weighed equally.
 Another important limitation is that PYLL does not account for the amount of disability or suffering involved with certain health conditions.
 That is measured using Disability Adjusted Life Years (DALYS).